Learning Robot Safety from Sparse Human Feedback using Conformal Prediction: Limitations

 There are several avenues to extend our work and overcome some of its limitations.
-Firstly, our work assumed a static unsafe set but extending to dynamic and unseen environments would be valuable.
-One approach would be to reason about safety in the robot's body frame where the unsafe set may appear static.
-For example, regardless of the robot's global position, a person being too close corresponds to the same (depth) image.
-Another avenue would be to use nearest neighbor conformal prediction for policy modification beyond MPC.
-For instance, the scalar, calibrated $p$-value could be used as a safety penalty in constrained reinforcement learning.
-Lastly, it would be valuable to re-calibrate the SUS region for new policies or environmental conditions without having to re-collect data.
-This might be achieved by weighting the samples in conformal calibration \cite{tibshirani2020conformalpredictioncovariateshift}.
-Weighting could also be used to build the SUS region more efficiently by searching for conditions likely resulting in unsafe behavior \cite{moss2024bayesian}.
+Our work assumed a static unsafe set but extending to open-world dynamic scenarios is an important next step.
+This may be achieved by using our method to learn about safety directly from visual data \cite{dino, dinov2}, as initially explored in Section~\ref{sec: warning_exp}.
+More generally, reasoning about safety in the robot’s body frame can enable transfer across environments (with novel obstacle geometries).
+For example, instead of learning to avoid a specific table, the warning system could ingest embedded point clouds in quadcopter body frame and learn that flying under any table is unsafe.
+Another extension would be to use nearest neighbor conformal prediction for policy modification beyond MPC.
+For instance, the calibrated $p$-value could be used as a penalty in reinforcement learning.
+Lastly, it would be valuable to re-calibrate the SUS region for new policies or conditions without re-collecting data, possibly by weighting samples in conformal calibration \cite{tibshirani2020conformalpredictioncovariateshift}.